fchmainy/k8s-trainings-101/README.md

 ### Lab0 Tasks

-1. If you don't have a _gitlab.com_ (free) account, please create one (if you have a _github.com_ account already, you can use that to login to _gitlab.com_).
+**1. Prepare your Gitlab.**  If you don't have a _gitlab.com_ (free) account, please create one (if you have a _github.com_ account already, you can use that to login to _gitlab.com_).
 We will use _gitlab.com_ as a Source Code Management tool, but mostly, as a private container registry.
 Once your account is created:
   - create a new project
   - create a new Deployment token Username and Password (the screen shots below show the steps).
 Keep the credentials safe, because we will use them in the remaining labs: